Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/capabilities.md

 * Option for display original file name or title name from PARAM.SFO
 * Option for display covers as discs, ICON0.PNG or covers from multiMAN, IRISMAN, ManaGunZ repository or in the same folder of the ISO
 * Option for online covers display \(free service provided by DeViL303\)
-* Optional Video subfolder to "Bluray™ and DVD" folder \(Display RetroXMB videos, videos on USB devices and Data Disc icon\)
+* Optional Video subfolder to "Blu-Ray™ and DVD" folder \(Display RetroXMB videos, videos on USB devices and Data Disc icon\)
 * Extended system information via /cpursx.ps3 \(Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game, console's run time & number of boots\)
 * Display of Play time & startup time to SELECT+START and /cpursx.ps3 \(Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info\)
 * Use "home" path to define default path for /app\_home/PS3\_GAME on start up and for R2+START \(e.g. make app\_home start multiMAN or IRISMAN\)